EU urges Kosovo to rethink Jerusalem move

 "Deeper international ties help further peace and stability in the Balkans and Middle East," US state department spokesman Ned Price also tweeted on Monday's deal.

-The Israel-Kosovo pact was announced by former US president Donald Trump at the same time as a Kosovo-Serbia economic deal last September.
+The Israel-Kosovo pact was first announced by former US president Donald Trump at the same time as a Kosovo-Serbia economic deal last September.

 Trump, back in 2019, also moved the US embassy away from its EU neighbours in Tel Aviv to Jerusalem.